 Do I need a Letter of Release to get another English Teaching job in South Korea on an E2 Visa?

-Yes, unless you don’t mind leaving the country and waiting out your contract period.
+Yes, unless you don’t mind leaving the country and reapplying.
 You’ll need to present a LOR (Letter of Release) to immigration if you want to get another E-2 Visa.
 There are rumors that immigration will approve another E-2 without one, but it depends on your agent.

 Did we miss anything?